The Anti-Chime Guide: Why Online Banks Fail Financing | VoltRush USA

 What's Happening in 2026

 Both the Federal Reserve and OCC (Office of the Comptroller of the Currency) are pushing for standardized fintech banking verification.
-Within 24 months, Chime and similar platforms will likely be on "approved lender lists."
+Within 24 months, Chime and similar platforms will likely be on "current lender lists."

 FAQ: The Questions We Hear at Suite B